rickybassom/vala-gist/README.md

 `meson ..`

 `ninja-build`
-> On some distributions its just ninja
+> On some distributions its ninja